 The Self Assessment form looks massive – how do I fill it in?

-When you receive the tax return form you'll also be sent lots of notes and help sheets.
-If you get stuck you can call a special helpline on 0845 900 0444, open everyday until 8pm.
+When you receive the tax return form you’ll also be sent lots of notes and help sheets.
+If you get stuck you can call a special helpline on 0300 200 3310, open until 8pm on weekdays and 4pm on Saturdays.
 Anyone can fill the form out for you as long as you sign and date it and make sure that all the details on the form are correct.

 What will happen if I don’t fill the form out?

 If you’re late completing the form, you will be charged a penalty of £100 (unless you owe less than £100 in tax).
 If you delay further, more penalties can be charged.